My Approach to Helping

 I prioritize creating a safe, non judgmental space for you to explore your inner world with compassion rather than criticism.
 I specialize in helping people create healthy boundaries, move through grief, and quiet the inner critic.
 Self-compassion and acceptance can be powerful tools to melt shame and work through loss, but they can be difficult to access alone.
-I work collaboratively to explore issues at a pace that feels good for you.
-I generally work with what comes up organically in the room.
-If that's nothing, we'll work with the "nothing" until it becomes something.
+We will work collaboratively to explore issues at a pace that feels good for you.
+We'll generally deepen into what comes up organically in the room.
+You don't know where you're going because we can work together to figure that out.

 Supported by a background in Bodywork and training in the Arts I draw on many modalities to inform my work.
 My approach is mindfulness based and grounded in somatic, psychodynamic, and transpersonal theories.

 More Info About My Practice

 I offer sessions on a weekly basis (or more if desired) for individual adults and teens.
 I also offer relationship counseling for romantic and non-romantic partnerships of all kinds.
 Friends, family members, roommates, business relationships are welcome.
 I have experience with, and am excited about working with LGBTQIA, Poly and Kink issues.

 The therapeutic relationship is important to the work so finding a therapist that is a good fit is crucial.
 I am here to answer any questions you may have and encourage you to follow your gut when choosing a therapist.